TheChymera/LabbookDB/README.rst

 Gentoo Linux
 ~~~~~~~~~~~~

-LabbookDB is available for Portage (the package manager of Gentoo Linux, derivative distributions, as well as BSD) via the `Chymeric Overlay <https://github.com/TheChymera/overlay>`_.
+LabbookDB is available for Portage (the package manager of Gentoo Linux, derivative distributions, as well as BSD) via the `Gentoo Science Overlay <https://github.com/gentoo/sci/>`_.
 Upon enabling the overlay, the package can be emerged:

 .. code-block:: console